 According to Samsung-centric blog SamMobile, Samsung is developing three versions of the Galaxy S21 which shouldn’t come as much of a surprise given that that’s been the company’s formula for a couple of years now.

 The models in development are reportedly dubbed SM-G991, SM-G996, and SM-G998.
 These likely correspond to the Galaxy S21, Galaxy S21+, and Galaxy S21 Ultra.

-The Galaxy S21 release date is months away and many of you can’t or simply won’t want to wait until 2021 to upgrade.
+The Galaxy S21 release date is still weeks away and many of you can’t or simply don’t want to wait until 2021 to upgrade.
 That said, the Galaxy S21 should definitely be on your radar if you’re planning to upgrade your phone later in the year.

 - Power of 5G: Get next-level power for everything you love to do with Samsung Galaxy 5G; Share more, game harder, experience more and never miss a beat